Genetically modified runners

 One runner who admits to receiving the therapy is Todd Oglesbee, below, leading a race he easily won.
 When I asked if he was happy about getting the treatments, he gave a thumbs up.todd GMR runner

-“They needed someone to test the therapy, so I volunteered.
-I’ve won every race I’ve entered.
+“They wanted to test the therapy, so I volunteered.
+Since then, I’ve won every race I’ve entered.
 Other than an occasional intense desire to eat a bucket of oats, I feel great.”

 I spoke with a couple race directors, and both said they were more than happy with Todd running in their races.
 When I asked why Todd could enter, but not other GMR’s, one replied, “It’s because Todd’s such a nice guy.
 He’s an exception to the exception.”